Caralluma adscendens is a small, shrubby succulent with basally trailing, then upright, 4-angled branches and minute leaves, which are …

 Disocactus × hybridus (Orchid Cactus) is perhaps the most commonly grown Orchid Cactus with flat to triangular stems, often quite thick …

-Pachycereus marginatus (Mexican Fence Post Cactus) is a columnar, basally clumping cactus with unbranched, dark green stems that have 5 to …
+Marginatocereus marginatus (Mexican Fence Post Cactus), formerly known as Pachycereus marginatus, is a columnar, basally clumping cactus …

-Schlumbergera russelliana is a beautiful cactus with stems composed of strongly flattened segments with few notches along their edges …
+Schlumbergera russelliana is a beautiful cactus with stems composed of strongly flattened segments, each with a few notches along its …

 Disocactus ackermannii (Red Orchid Cactus) is an attractive epiphytic cactus with a short, cylindrical main stem and longer, leaf-like …